 Halfway Done, or About One Hour In

-It took me about an hour to get halfway done; as such, this project will take me longer than the original promise of the article.
+It took me about an hour to get halfway done; this project will take me longer than the original promise of the article.
 However, it won’t take THAT much longer.
 My rectangle of double crochets though is coming along nicely, and so far I’m pleased with my progress.

 True to my estimate, I took about two hours to finish.
 Once you have 18-22 rows of double crochets (I did 20), you will have a rectangle that you will then fold it in half like a book.
 The crochets should run vertically (so you have your “lines” running up and down).
 You then work the final tail of yarn along the seam so your rectangle now basically looks like a leg warmer.
 Once you got that down, you then work your yarn along the top to create a drawstring to pull it closed.
 I found it quite easy to do all this, especially if you follow along with the tutorial!